github-whh/TransUNet/readme.md

 # Dataset

-The dataset of beamforming-codebook-aware channel knowledge map of multi-antenna systems can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1_2sN8FBdP_K95qtyblpTeik33vsywQ28?usp=drive_link).
+The dataset of beamforming-codebook-aware channel knowledge map of multi-antenna systems can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1rXx10-FE3ALH-57TAh9_2ltZEt0JnjDk?usp=drive_link).

 # Acknowledgement

 This code is based on the [TransUNet](https://github.com/Beckschen/TransUNet) repository.
 We thank the authors for their valuable work.

+Feel free to contact whh24@mails.tsinghua.edu.cn if you have any problem.